An official website of the European Union. See all European Institutions

 The Task Force develops communication products and campaigns focused on better explaining EU policies in the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
 It works closely with the EU institutions and with EU Delegations in the Eastern Partnership countries.

 The Task Force supports wider EU efforts aimed at strengthening the media environment in the Eastern Partnership region, in close collaboration with other EU actors.

-The Task Force reports on and analyses disinformation trends, explains and corrects disinformation narratives, and raises awareness of disinformation coming from Russian State, Russian sources and spread in the Eastern neighbourhood media space.
+The Task Force reports on and analyses disinformation trends, explains and exposes disinformation narratives, and raises awareness of disinformation coming from Russian State, Russian sources and spread in the Eastern neighbourhood media space.

 How is the team composed?

 The team is made up of sixteen full-time staff, recruited from the EU institutions or seconded by EU Member States.
 Team members have a variety of professional communications backgrounds and speak several languages, including Russian.

 Does the team have a budget?